lawrennd/old_talks/_gp/includes/gpy-tutorial.md

 \code{model.optimize(messages=True)}

-\notes{By default the optimization is using a limited memory BFGS optimizer [@Byrd:lbfgsb95].
+\notes{By default, the optimization is using a limited memory BFGS optimizer [@Byrd:lbfgsb95].

-Once again we can display the model, now to see how the parameters have changed.}
+Once again, we can display the model, now to see how the parameters have changed.}

 \code{display(model)}

-\notes{The lengthscale is much smaller, as well as the noise level.
+\notes{The length scale is much smaller, as well as the noise level.
 The variance of the exponentiated quadratic has also reduced.}

 \plotcode{fig, ax = plt.subplots(figsize=plot.big_wide_figsize)
 model.plot(ax=ax)